Benefits Of Hiring A Lawyer for Nursing License Defense

 Anyone can file a complaint with the Texas board of nursing (BON), including patients, family members, co-workers, and employers.
 Even if the allegation against you has no merit, it can upend your life and potentially affect your nursing career for years to come.

 The license defense process can be complicated and stressful, even when the outcome is relatively favorable.
 There’s no need to go through it alone!
+Here's how to choose a nurses attorney.

 - allegation or complaint